Henri de Toulouse-Lautrec

 Henri de Toulouse-Lautrec, French, (1864–1901) .
 A Singer at the Cafe des Ambassadeurs (Aux Ambassadeurs, Chanteuse au Cafe-Concert), 1894.
 Crayon, brush, and spatter lithograph printed in black, beige, pink, green, blue, and yellow on white wove paper.
 Only state. image : 305 x 247 mm (12 x 9.7 in.).
 Sheet : 556 x 420 mm (21.9 x 16.5 in.).
 DAC accession number 1941.D1.47.
 Gift of George W. Davison (BA Wesleyan 1892), 1941.
 Open Access Image from the Davison Art Center, Wesleyan University (photo: M. Johnston) .

-Your search criteria: Related to "Henri de Toulouse-Lautrec".View current selection of records as:
+Your search criteria: Related to "Henri de Toulouse-Lautrec" and [Objects]Century is "19th century".View current selection of records as: